AlexMercedCoder/tutorialblog/content/blog/createreactloaded/index.md

 So you may be aware I've made a huge amount of templates across several frameworks using my merced-spinup tool, but for certain templates I give them their own tool cause I expect many want to use them.

-For react I have create a tool for a very basic build that you can customize that comes in at half the size of create-react-app, the commands for this build are.
+For react I have created a tool for a very basic build that you can customize that comes in at half the size of create-react-app, the commands for this build are.

 ```
 npx create-react-basic folderName